ronnyml/snowplow-wiki/technical-documentation/1-trackers/javascript-tracker/2-Specific-event-tracking-with-the-Javascript-tracker.md

 <a name="custom-unstructured-events" />
 ### 3.8 Tracking custom unstructured events

-**Note**: this feature is implemented in the JavaScript Tracker, but it is **not** currently supported in the ETL, storage or analytics stages in the Snowplow data pipeline.
-As a result, if you use this feature, you will log unstructured events to your collector logs, but these will not be parsed and loaded into e.g. Redshift to analyse.
-(Adding this capability is on the roadmap.)
-Until the ETL and storage steps are upgraded to support unstructured events, anyone using them will have to write their own custom jobs to extract the events from the collector logs and analyse them.

 There are certain events that you may want to track on your website or application, which are not directly supported by Snowplow, and are not suitable for being captured using the [structured event tracking] (#custom-structured-events).
 There are two use cases: